Profile Projectors / Shadowgraphs

 For measuring the diameter and radius, there are concentric circle marks, for measuring angles, there are radial marks, and for both.
 In addition, some of the scales are written in a grid to see the XY coordinate values.
 Both are placed on the screen and measured by matching them with the projected image.

-Profile Projectors (Optical Comparators) Case Studies
+Profile Projectors / Shadowgraphs Case Studies

 Medical Industry